pateltejal9500/superheroes/README.md

 ==========
 Upload pictures of your favorite superheroes.
 A single page app that will store your favorite pictures of superheroes on Amazon Web Storage.
-Technology used: angular JS, Ruby with Sinatra and AWS S3 for storage.
+Technology used: AngularJS, Ruby with Sinatra and AWS S3 for storage.